softworkz/embyuserwiki/Movie naming.md

 ## Split video files (file stacking)

-The following are default stacking extensions that can be added to file names. # can be 1 through 9 or A through D.
+The following are default stacking extensions that can be added to file names. # can be 1 through 9 or A through D. Stacking is supported for video files as well as dvd and blu-ray folder structures.

 * ​part#​
 * ​cd#​